RandyWeyer/beep-boop/README.md

 ## Specs

-* _Program checks if number is less than 4000, as that is the limit for Roman Numerals._
+* _Function checks if number contains a 1 or 0._
-* _Function checks if a number is greater than 900, 400, 90, 40, 9, 4_
+* _Function appends a beep or boop respectively_
-* _If the numbers the number starts with a 9 or 4 it will properly append the numeral for that value. _
+* _If the number is divisible by 3, it outputs "I'm sorry, Dave.
+I'm afraid I can't do that."_
-* _If the number is over the largest Roman Numeral, it will append the roman numeral and subtract that value._
+* _Program allows for custom name input and a choice of either ascending or descending order._

 ## Known Bugs

-_No known bugs_
+_There is some delay for numbers greater than 10,000_

 ## Support and contact details

-_If you would like to contact me for any further information or update requests, email us at PalowskiJim@gmail.com or RandyPWeyer@gmail.com_
+_If you would like to contact me for any further information or update requests, email me at RandyPWeyer@gmail.com_

 ## Technologies Used